On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Deformation invariance of Hodge numbers

 We have described our strategy in the Introduction \ref{Introduction}, so the next lemma, motivated by \cite[Lemma 3.1]{Po19} is crucial, which can help us to achieve the first step.
 For the convenience of the readers, we recall the proof. \begin{lemma}[{\cite[Lemma 3.13]{RZ18}}] Assume that the compact complex manifold $X$ satisfies $\mathcal{B}^{p+1,q}$.
-Then each Dolbeault class $[\sigma]_{\db}$ of the type $(p,q)$ can be canonically represented by a uniquely-chosen $d$-closed $(p,q)$-form $\gamma_{\sigma}$. \end{lemma} \begin{proof} We first choose the unique harmonic representative of $[\sigma]_{\db}$, still denoted by $\sigma$.
-It is clear that the $d$-closed representative $\gamma_{\sigma} \in A^{p,q}(X)$ satisfies
+Then each Dolbeault class $[\sigma]_{\db}$ of the type $(p,q)$ can be canonically represented by a uniquely-chosen $d$-closed $(p,q)$-form $\gamma_{\sigma}$. \end{lemma} \begin{proof} We first choose the unique harmonic representative $\sigma$ of $[\sigma]_{\bar{\partial}}$.
+The $d$-closed representative $\gamma_{\sigma} \in A^{p,q}(X)$ then satisfies